-The MiFID II product governance regime largely replicates a UK domestic regime applicable to manufacturers of retail products.

-However, it also expands the regime significantly, applying it to manufacturers and distributors of all MiFID financial instruments (for example, shares, bonds, structured deposits, funds) distributed to both retail and professional investors.
+The MiFID II product governance regime largely replicated a UK domestic regime applicable to manufacturers of retail products, but with a significantly increased scope.
+The requirements apply to manufacturers and distributors of all MiFID financial instruments (for example, shares, bonds, structured deposits, funds) distributed to both retail and professional investors.